nikitanamdev/Quake_Report/README.md

 ===================================

-This app displays a list of recent earthquakes in the world from the U.S. Geological Survey (USGS) organization.
+This app displays a list of recent earthquakes in the world from the US Geological Survey (USGS) organization.

 Used in a Udacity course in the Beginning Android Nanodegree.